Discovery learning in an interdisciplinary course on finite fields and applications: Sample discussion activities

+In Figure~\ref{f:d1disc}, we include the entire worksheet materials for the first week's activities.
+At this point in the course, students have only had one lecture on modular arithmetic, wherein emphasis was made on the fact that ``taking remainders'' commutes with addition and multiplication, and ``tricks'' for determining an integer's remainder modulo $9$ (summing the digits) and modulo $10$ (examining the last digit) were stated.

+Problem~(D1.a) is designed to help students employ modular arithmetic in some ways they have not yet seen, by gradually building on ideas they have.
+Problems~(D1.a.i-iii) help them realize they can decrease their computation time by obtaining remainders before performing arithmetic, and develop a ``trick'' for finding remainders modulo~$25$.
+For problems~(D1.a.iv) and~(D1.a.vi), students must go a step further and determine a clever way to use modular arithmetic (e.g., reducing to cases based on possible remainders), even though it is not explicitly present in the problem.

-In Figures~\ref{f:d1disc} and~\ref{f:d1hw}, we include the entire worksheet materials for the first week's activities.
-The discussion problems therein exhibit the discovery-learning aspects of the course as well as the first mathematical topic:\ modular arithmetic.
-Many questions are intentionally open-ended, e.g., problems~(D1.c.ii) and~(D1.c.iii), which can inspire some creative answers. \begin{enumerate}[(D1.c.i)] \item[(D1.c.ii)] All $x$ such that the fraction $\nicefrac{x}{n}$ is reduced.
+Other discussion questions are intentionally open-ended, e.g.,\ problems~(D1.c.ii) and~(D1.c.iii), which can inspire some creative answers from students, such as: \begin{enumerate}[(D1.c.i)] \item[(D1.c.ii)] Answer: All $x$ such that the fraction $\nicefrac{x}{n}$ is reduced.